readmees/erudite2020/README.md

 Because of the two problems, a new challenge was set up, consisting of two parts.
 The first part involved a recommendation.
 This recommendation had to meet a number of requirements.
 First, it had to contain a comprehensive analysis about the measurements Sigrow is currently taking.
 This includes advice about which measurements need to be done and why.
 This part of the recommendation is meant to inform Sigrow about the importance of useful data and how to acquire that.
 Second, it had to contain a comprehensive overview of possible feature optimization techniques which Sigrow could use for future work.
 At last, the recommendation had to contain an understandable explanation about several machine learning techniques.
 Besides the recommendation, Sigrow also asked to attempt several discussed implementations.
 This is the second part of the proposed challenge.
 This part  is similar to the initial Sigrow Challenge.
 Since the data is not usable, the results would be unreliable.
 However, Sigrow could utilize the results of attempted implementations in the future.
 A framework would already be of great help for the company.
 By providing Sigrow a recommendation on how to optimize the plant growth using machine learning and implementing these techniques for them, we hope Sigrow can optimize the plant growth in the future and stay ahead of the curve.

-## The /erudite2020 Github repository
+## The /erudite2020 Github Repository
 This repository contains of two repositories.
-The ['/Final Report and Recommendation/'](<Final Report and Recommendation/>) repository contains the report we wrote for the Univisity of Amsterdam.
+The ['/Final Report and Recommendation/'](<Final Report and Recommendation/>) repository contains the report we wrote for the Univisity of Amsterdam and the recommendation we wrote for Sigrow.
 In the ['/Polynomial Regression and Random Forest/'](<Polynomial Regression and Random Forest/>) repository the models made for Sigrow and the data can be found.
 The data is retrieved from the Automonous greenhouse challenge, a challenge where five teams tried to grow the best and most environmentally friendly plants.
 The source of the data can be found [here](https://data.4tu.nl/repository/uuid:e4987a7b-04dd-4c89-9b18-883aad30ba9a#DATA).
 The data is divided in six directories, one for every team and one for a reference (plants grown without the help of AI).
 Each of those directories contains in 5 datasets.
 CropManagement.csv, Greenhouse_climate.csv, Irrigation.csv, Production.csv, ResourceCalculations.csv and vip.csv.
-### Using the polynomial fit model
+### Using the Polynomial Fit Model
 The [polynomial_fit.ipynb](<Polynomial Regression and Random Forest/polynomial_fit.ipynb/>) is made interactive, by asking for user input.
 The program is run as follows.
 If you are not familiar with Jupytor Notebook, [here](https://www.datacamp.com/community/tutorials/tutorial-jupyter-notebook?utm_source=adwords_ppc&utm_campaignid=898687156&utm_adgroupid=48947256715&utm_device=c&utm_keyword=&utm_matchtype=b&utm_network=g&utm_adpostion=&utm_creative=332602034352&utm_targetid=dsa-473406581035&utm_loc_interest_ms=&utm_loc_physical_ms=9065312&gclid=EAIaIQobChMI143hk6yb6gIVlUMYCh2a6wDJEAAYASAAEgIwvPD_BwE) is a handy tutorial.

 We tried to make the Jupyter Notebook as user friendly as possible, so if all cells are run the user will be asked for input, like the directory of the datasets and if the data needs to be divided by weekly data (to create more usable data).
 The Jupyter Notebook can be used on more data as well.
 So every time the growth of a plant is measured the data can simply be added in [Polynomial Regression and Random Forest/data/](<Polynomial Regression and Random Forest/data/>) repository(for example the data of the five teams of the greenhouse challenge).
 Please make sure the directory you add with data has the same directories and features as the one in the greenhouse challenge.
 ## Results
-### Cleaned data
+### Cleaned Data
 Because of missing data points and inconsistent units of measurement, the data had to be cleaned in order to be useful.
 Missing data points were replaced with the previously known value using ffill, a built in function of the Pandas Python library.
 If the first datapoint was missing, we replaced the NaN value with the next known value using Bfill, also from the Pandas library.
 For ease of use we combined all the data in one large Python dictionary, with the keys being the different teams that competed for the challenge and the values being the environmental and plant data.

-### Random forest
+### Random Forest
 [random_forest.ipynb](<Polynomial Regression and Random Forest/random_forest.ipynb/>) is used to find the feature importance in the dataset Greenhouse_climate.csv for different teams.
 The feature importances are found by using a random forest classifier.
 The results shown in the figures below are the feature importances of the features in the greenhouse climate datasets.

 ![](https://imgur.com/mMthsX6.png) ![](https://imgur.com/xPIJtlk.png)